 Webnode’s cheapest plans seem really enticing when you just look at the prices, but those cheap plans don’t let you access any of the good features.
 The cheapest plan only provides 100MB of storage – the smallest amount I’ve ever seen on a website builder plan – and access to your site statistics for the past 30 days.
 At least you get an unlimited number of pages, even on Webnode’s free plan.

 You’ll need to pay for one of the top-tier plans to get more storage, remove Webnode ads, and access features like e-commerce and the multi-language function.
-These are reasonably priced plans, but given the restrictions on design and customization and the fact that it’s not the easiest website builder to use, the premium plans aren’t really a great value.
+Still, these are reasonably priced plans.

 Webnode accepts payments via credit or debit card (Visa, MasterCard, and American Express), PayPal, and wire transfers.